nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### 4.4 Exit and Save Connoisseur

-This feature allows you to exit Connoisseur and all you review and recommendation list will be stored as `connoisseur.json` in the _data folder_ as shown in Figure 23.
+This feature allows you to exit Connoisseur.
+All you reviews and recommendations are automatically stored in `connoisseur.json` in the _data folder_ as shown in Figure 23.

 command: `exit` or `bye`